yanardagteknoloji-cyber/Yanardag-video-indirici/README.md

 For feedback
 yanardaggeridonus@gmail.com

 Legal Notice: This software has been developed for educational and personal use.
 Users are obliged to comply with the copyrights of the content they download and the YouTube Terms of Service.
-The developer cannot be held responsible for software misuse or copyright infringements.
+The developer cannot be held responsible for software misuse or copyright infringements.The source code for this project is licensed under GNU GPL v3.0 and can be developed by anyone.
+However, the logo, graphics, and brand name used in the project are excluded from this license and all rights are reserved.
+If you copy (fork) this project and share it under your own name, you cannot use the Volcano logo or name.
+You must add your own logo and name.